aloneguid/bt/wrs/topics/rules.md

 <img height="100" src="rule-loc.png"/>

-When selecting title or process, you can, just like URL matching, use regular expressions or plain substring.
+When selecting title or process (a good example [here](rules-process-name.md)), you can, just like URL matching, use regular expressions or plain substring.
 Note that scoping is only applicable to URL matching.

 "Lua script" is a special case and is covered in [Scripting](scripting.md) topic.